lewhunt/mixmotion/local.md

 ## useSavedItems Hook

 This custom hook is used to update and retrieve shows that are favourited/liked by the user.
-The below snippet from the advanced demo illustrates how to load the player with local data, in this case, the saved items.
+The below snippet from the advanced demo illustrates how to load the player with local saved data.

 ```jsx
 import MixmotionPlayer, {